yuasakusa/solidify_edges/README.md

 # Solidify Edges

-***Warning: Blender crashes occasionally with this addon (issue #1).
-Until this bug is investigated and fixed, I do not recommend to use this addon.***

 This is an addon for [Blender](http://www.blender.org/).
 It provides a command which makes a copy of a cylinder (or some other object) for each edge of a specified mesh object.

 ## How to install and enable